 If you receive and accept an offer for an internship that requires you to receive academic credit for your internship, you must complete the following steps to be eligible for the Summer Internship Subsidy:

 1. Have your employer or Vanderbilt International & Student Scholarship Services (ISSS) send an email (or offer letter) to you indicating that you have received an offer and academic credit is required for you to participate in the internship.

 2. Download and complete an internship approval form available from your respective college/school:

-- A copy of the employer or ISSS email confirming the offer and need for credit
+- A printed copy of the employer or ISSS email confirming the internship offer and need for academic credit.

-6. When required by the school or professor, a mid-term and/or final evaluation by the on-site supervisor must be provided in a timely fashion, no later than August 1.
+- When required by the school or professor, a mid-term and/or final evaluation by the on-site supervisor must be provided in a timely fashion, typically no later than August 1.
 If it is not received, you may receive an Incomplete.